drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **Database Layer Validation**

-    - Validation at the databse layer is the  ultimate guarantee of data integrity
+    - Validation at the database layer is the  ultimate guarantee of data integrity
     - It's also inflexible as you can't ever have inconsistent data
     - It's not designed for user-friendliness